Video intercom installation for Santa Clara and Bay Area properties.

 Result: A system that is easier to manage, support, and explain to users.

-Low-voltage intercom wiring and access control integration that make the entry system easier to support
+Low-voltage wiring, network, power, and access-control handoff planned so the entry system is easier to support

 No generic intercom package before the entry workflow is understood.